ConstantineEhrlich/BudgetRestApi/README.md

 # Budget REST API

 Budget REST API is a budget management system.

-It's designed to manage financial Transactions, which are recorded in the Budget Files under a chosen Category.
-The system also provides user authentication using JWT tokens.
+Using the application, the **Users** can recors and update financial **Transactions**, which are stored in the **Budget Files** under a chosen **Category**.

-The model is built using C# and leverages ASP.Net for web-server and Entity Framework for database interactions.
+- The application is written on C# and leverages ASP.Net for web-server and Entity Framework for database interactions.
+- The application and database are configured for containerized deployment on Kubernetes cluster.
+- The API provides an authentication mechanism based on a JWT token, which may be transferred directly or in the cookie (for safe authentication in a web context).

+## Usage

+### Local run
+The application requires database to run.
+You may change the variables in the `BudgetWebApi/Properties/launchSettings.json` to point the app to the database.
+Alternatively, you can edit `BudgetWebApi/Startup.cs` to use SQLite.

+- In the `BudgetModel` directory, execute `dotnet ef database update` to set up the database.
+- In the `BudgetWebApi` directory, execute `dotnet run` to run the application.

+### Service deployment
+Use `make` to build, deploy and expose the application on the kubernetes cluster.
+- `make kube-secrets` - creates kubernetes secrets (required by other deployments)
+- `make minikube-images` - points the docker to the minikube environment and builds the images for local deployment
+- `make remote-images` - builds the images for amd64 platform and pushes into the docker registry
+- `make restart` - restarts the service (reloads the image)
+- `make listen-postgres` - exposes the postgres database to the local port 5432
+- `make listen-api` - exposes the application on the port 8765

 ## Structure